An Efficient MPC Algorithm For Switched Systems with Minimum Dwell Time Constraints: MPC algorithm for switched systems with MTC using move blocking

 \subsection{Integer approximation error}

-After solving \eqref{NLP-blocked}, a simple SUR step can be employed to obtain the binary variable $\mathbf{b}$ from $\hat{\mathbf{b}}$ \cite{sager2009reformulations}.
-However, the block constraints \eqref{input block} essentially change the discretization interval length for $\hat{\mathbf{b}}$ from $\Delta t$ to $l\Delta t$.
-This leads to minor changes to the SUR scheme as well as the upper bound of the integer approximation error. \rev{For $m=0,1,\ldots,M$, the SUR computes}
+After solving \eqref{NLP-blocked}, a simple SUR step can be employed to obtain the corresponding binary mapping \revv{$\mathbf{p}:[t_0,t_f]\rightarrow \{0,1\}^Q$ from $\hat{\mathbf{p}}$} \cite{sager2009reformulations}.
+However, the block constraints \eqref{input block} essentially change the discretization interval length from \revv{$\Delta t$ for $\hat{\mathbf{b}}$, to $l\Delta t$ for $\hat{\mathbf{p}}$}.
+This leads to minor changes to the SUR scheme as well as the upper bound of the integer approximation error.
+For $m=0,1,\ldots,M$, the SUR scheme computes

 \rev{